renve/rancher/README.md

-Creates a master and two slave centos 7 machines.
+Creates 3 and centos 7 machines.
+One node will be used for rancher, one for cluster the other as a pseudo work computer.
-Create a master_data directory in your host computer where Vagrantfile will be executed

 #if shared volume errors, try installing this
 vagrant plugin install vagrant-vbguest